lingbai-kong/lingbai-kong/README.md

-### Hi, I'm konglingbai 👋
+### Hi, I'm Dred 👋
 <h2></h2>
 🔭 I’m currently working toward the M.Sc. degree at the Advanced Data and Machine Intelligence Systems(ADMIS) Lab (https://admis.tongji.edu.cn/main.htm), Department of Computer Science and Technology, Tongji University.
 <br>
-🌱 My research interests include spatio-temporal data mining, XAI and causal discovery.
+🌱 My research interests include XAI (eXplainable AI), causal discovery, and spatio-temporal data mining.
 <br>
-💬 I'm also learning .NET, Spring Boot and Vue.js.
+💬 I'm also a contributor to TensorFlow.NET and a full-stack developer of the management system of the Nanjing-Metor training base.
 <br>
 📫 Email: konglinghundred@foxmail.com
 <br>